linjianz/tensorflow_homographynet/README.md

 ### train_net.py
 Use existing cnn framework for training, something wrong ~v~.
 ### data_generation.py
-if you like, just generate the training data.
+If you like, just generate the training data.
-## result
+## Result
 I test 200 images on test2014, Mean Corner Error = 12.6578 (image size is 320x240).
 The original thesis is 9.2 (image size is 640x480).
 But I believe my result could be better.
 good example: